 Measurement: People's satisfaction with their community is measured by a telephone survey of a statistically valid sample of 2,400 Broward County adults age 18 and older.
-Specifically, the survey asks, Overall, how satisfied are you with the community in which you live?
+The wording of the question changed in each of the three surveys.
+In 1997, the survey asked, "Overall, how satisfied are you with the community in which you live?"
 Possible responses are very satisfied, somewhat satisfied or not satisfied.
-The margin of error for the survey is ±2.2%.
+In 1999/2000, the survey asked, "Overall, would you rate the local community in which you live as:?"
+Possible responses include excellent, very good, good, fair and poor.
+In 2002, the survey asked, "Overall, would you rate your neighborhood as a place to live as:?"
+Possible responses are the same as in 1999/2000.
+In each survey, the sampling error is $\pm 2.2\%$ .